 2. Identify the records being requested

-Use this spreadsheet (XLSX) to provide relevant student identifiers.
+Use the provided spreadsheet and provide relevant student identifiers.
 At a minimum we need first and last name and the ten digit campus/student ID number added to the Roster tab.

 Upload the completed document to the Box folder.
 You may rename this file to suit your needs.